wp-plugins/social-media-auto-publish/readme.txt

     Attach post to Facebook
     Share link on Facebook
     Post to specific pages on Facebook
-    Post to Twitter with image
+    Post to Twitter,LinkedIn with image

 = About =